alecthegeek/git-workshop/Git Workshop Student Instructions.md

 Git helps the parent project precisely track the commit (not a symbolic `master` or `HEAD`) hash that the submodule is at for this parent project.
 This commit point can be different than another parent project that points to this submodule at a different commit point.

+To check out a project and set up the submodules:

+    git clone <git://url/yourrepo.git>
+    cd <yourrepo>
+    # Setup the submodule .gitmodules file
+    git submodule init
+    # Retrieve the submodules' code
+    git submodule update

+If another developer changes the submodule, then commits the parent project and you pull and retrieve that, you'll need to update the submodules again to stop your `git status` from telling you the tree is dirty.

+    git submodule update

+The main concept is just to put the submodule in whatever state you want it to be in, then add and commit from the parent project.
+If a colleague does that and then you pull the parent project, you need to `update` to get the latest submodule code.
+Remember that submodule changes need to be pushed distinctly from their parent.
+If a developer fails to do that, her colleagues won't be able to retrieve the commits; the parent project will be pointing to a hash that isn't publicly available.

 ## Reflog
 The `reflog` is the transactional journal of what's been performed on your repository, including `reset`s, `commit`s, `merge`s and `rebase`s.
 Can be used to identify a treeish to `reset` to (a known `HEAD@{X}` point).